 The most effective way to learn Spanish vocabulary with flashcards is to do multiple, short sessions a day.
 The recommended 15-20 minutes per day is best broken down into 3 or 4 short 5-minute sessions study.
 You can easily fit these into coffee breaks or waiting for the train.

 Danger: The hardest part of learning Spanish on your own, especially at the 4-6 month stage, is the lack of structure.
+This is the Inconsistency Villain at work!

 You might be unsure you’re studying in the right way, without the structure provided by a regular class.